Fayetteville mom out 300 ounces of breastmilk after USPS destroyed it

 "Anytime I call we don't know where it is.
 I'm shocked that they could lose something like this and not be bothered to track it," Carroll said.

-Carroll is devastated because that frozen breastmilk would have fed her son for at least 20 days, "What am I supposed to feed my son.
+Carroll is devastated because that frozen breast milk would have fed her son for at least 20 days, "What am I supposed to feed my son.
 He can't take formula.
 It makes him sick."

 Carroll said she spent countless hours on the phone with the USPS trying to track the breast milk that would feed her son.